Student & Parent Handbook

 For Students

 Academic integrity is a core value of the Well-Trained Mind Academy.
 Cheating, stealing, lying and/or plagiarism, which inhibit student learning and disrupt the trust between student and instructor, do not have a place in our school community.
 Instructors will not tolerate any violation of the Honor Code.
 If a student is found in violation of the Honor Code, they may receive a zero for the assignment in question, receive a failing grade in the course, or be asked to leave the Academy.
-Parents will be notified by the instructor, dean, or headmaster if there is any violation of the Honor Code.
+Parents will be notified by the instructor if there is any violation of the Honor Code.

 Students are expected to uphold the highest standards of conduct in order to ensure a respectful and safe learning environment for all members of the Well-Trained Mind community.
 These standards include: